alejorojas2/PLPA504V_Bioinf_skills_Sp23/Lecture_4/Lecture_4.md

 git push -u origin main
 ```

-## Conda

-We will follow this tutorial by Astrobiomike: [An introduction to conda](https://astrobiomike.github.io/unix/conda-intro)
+## How to set up SSH key for github